calebd-anderson/open-chemistry-lab-backend/README.md

   - temporary profile image generator
 - Package organization is inspired by [onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)
   - yet not true onion architecture in terms of the actual dependency graph
+- <a href="https://www.flaticon.com/free-icons/chemistry" title="chemistry icons">Some chemistry icons created by Freepik - Flaticon</a>